What Fireworks Feel like When You Have PTSD

 They’re meant to mark joy, celebration, the night sky erupting in glitter and noise…children laughing, people clapping, couples kissing under colored sparks.

-And as someone with PTSD, I don’t hear celebration when they go off.
+As someone with severe PTSD, I don’t hear celebration when they go off, I hear danger and chaos.

 I feel my body brace like something is about to go very, very wrong.